dzobbe/sgxtuner/README.md

      ```sh
     $ sudo cargo build
     ```
-3. Configure the SGX-MUSL parameters in the `params.conf` file.
+3. Configure the parameters in the `params.conf` file.
 The syntax is the following:

    ```
    [Param_name]:[min_value,max_value,step]:[initial_value]